 Business units are the broader term in Calxa representing the different methods for segmenting data in Acumatica.
 The following segments from Acumatica are imported to Calxa.

-Business unit names are configurable via the Business Unit Configuration menu.
+You can enable/disable or rename any of the Business Unit Categories via the Business Unit Configuration menu.

 Calxa references each Business Unit on a key rather than the number or name.
 This means you can safely renumber or rename these in Acumatica and Calxa will recognise them as the same item.